PERSONAL INFORMATION

 MY EDUCATION, EXPERIENCE, AND TRAINING

 I graduated from The Evergreen State College in 2005, with a BA in Fine Arts.
 I then completed a Masters in Art Therapy Counseling from Marylhurst University in 2011.
-I have experience in a variety of clinical settings, including residential/subacute care, inpatient psychiatric hospitals, community mental health, and outpatient therapy.
+I have experience working in a variety of clinical settings, including residential/subacute care, inpatient psychiatric hospitals, community mental health, and outpatient therapy.
 I have been a Licensed Professional Counselor (LPC) in the state of Oregon since 2015.